Benjol/SE-AutoReviewComments/README.md

 1. **Customize the texts**

     Simply [double click][3] on a comment text or description in order to customize it.
 Hit the 'reset' button if you screw up.
 This customization is currently **per-site**.
 Note that the "Welcome to `$SITENAME$`" text is automagically inserted if the user is 'new' (member for less than a week), so you don't *need* to add that to your custom text (but you can if you want to, see '9' below).

+    It is possible to target comments to specific use-cases (Answers, Questions, etc.) - see Import/export section below

     If you need more/less than the default 6 comments, just carry on reading...